matt-goldman/BlakeSimpleTailwindSample/Posts/using-this-template.md

 ### 🧩 Uses Tailwind 4

 The styling here is powered by Tailwind CSS v4.
-The CSS is built via `npm run build:css` (run by default when you build the project), and the layout is responsive out of the box.
+The CSS is built via `npm run build:css`, and the layout is responsive out of the box.

+### 📄 Markdown Content

+As with any Blake site, the content is written in Markdown.
+This template uses the Blake CLI to render posts and pages.

 ### ✨ Custom Container Renderers